moutons/chef-oss-practices/physical-spaces-code-of-conduct.md

   - Sustained disruption of talks or other events
   - Inappropriate physical contact or unwelcome sexual attention
   - Posting (or threatening to post) other people’s personally identifying information (“doxing”)
-  - Advocation for, or encouraging, any of the above behavior
+  - Advocating for, or encouraging, any of the above behavior

 Participants asked to stop any harassing behavior are expected to comply immediately.
 Further unacceptable behavior will result in escalating sanctions.